Disney just dropped a brand new Starbucks cup for the 50th anniversary - NewsBreak

 disneyfoodblog.com

+The NEW 50th Anniversary Finale Collection Is Now in Disney World.
+See All the Merch Here!

 DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.
-The Tower of Terror in Hollywood Studios is the ultimate icon of the park.
-You can see the top of the attraction from far away, and for many this...
+Disney World’s 50th anniversary festivities might be over soon, but we’re not ready to end the celebration just yet!.
+And apparently, neither is Disney.
+Last month we...

 WDW News Today